Back to Living Real Change

 • Cold weather: Cold weather leads to moisture depletion in the skin, which can lead to xerotic eczema (dry-skin eczema) or “winter’s itch.”

-• Infections: Infections due to bacteria, fungi and viruses can be sources for the development of eczema.
+• Infections: Infections caused by bacteria, fungi, and viruses can be sources of the development of eczema.

-• Stress: Stress and tension can make trigger an eczema flare-up.
+• Stress: Stress and tension can trigger an eczema flare-up.

-• Overheating: Exercise, wearing too many closes or moving too quickly from hot temperatures to cold can all trigger eczema.
+• Overheating: Exercise, wearing too many clothes or moving too quickly from hot temperatures to cold can all trigger eczema.

 • Food allergies: Food allergies can trigger eczema flare-ups, especially when people start to scratch.
 This often starts a dysfunctional “itch-scratch” cycle, which is important to interrupt in order to calm skin redness and inflammation.